 What is included in the tour

 - 1 veg Breakfast and 1 veg local lunch

-- Kasara to Kasara travel by local jeep (with transport option)
+- Kasara to Kasara travel by local jeep (By Train option)

 - Trek Leader expertise charges